Coventry Rebuilt - About

 Telling the news of the past, to the people of the present!

-Coventry Rebuilt is a highly detailed computer model that will set the stage to tell the history of Coventry from the early origins to modern day.
-From the very early origins right through to near present day.
+Coventry Rebuilt is a highly detailed computer model that will set the stage to tell the history of Coventry from its early origins to the modern day.

 A home for lost souls